One Interaction Is Worth a Thousand Guesses: Benchmarking the Interactive Capabilities of Deep Research Agents: IDRBench

-\paragraph{LLM Aspect Coverage Score (LLM-ACS)} LLM-ACS evaluates how well a generated report satisfies the user's intent.
-Given a query $q$, we first generate $M \in [8,20]$ intent aspects $\{a_j\}$, each representing a required informational facet.
-For each aspect $a_j$, an LLM assigns coverage scores $g_j^{\text{ref}}$ and $g_j^{\text{gen}}$ (0--5) to the reference $D^{\text{ref}}$ and generated report $D^{\text{gen}}$, respectively.
+\paragraph{LLM Aspect Coverage Score (LLM-ACS)} LLM-ACS evaluates how well a generated report satisfies user intent.
+Given a query $q$, we first generate $M \in [8,20]$ intent aspects $\{a_j\}_{1\leq j\leq M}$, each representing a required informational facet.
+An LLM then assigns coverage scores $g_j^{\text{ref}}$ and $g_j^{\text{gen}}$ (0--5) to the reference and generated reports, respectively.
+Let $\epsilon=10^{-9}$.
 The final score is computed as:

-where $\epsilon=10^{-9}$.
-This normalization accounts for query ambiguity and reflects how well the generated report fulfills the intended information needs.
+This normalization accounts for query ambiguity and measures intent-level coverage.